EB1811/dev-articles/CleanerJS.md

 // newObj = {id: 1}
 ```

-## Bonus: Remove duplicates from an array
+## Bonus: Remove Duplicates from an Array
 Want a quick way of removing duplicate primitive elements from an array?
 Its very easy with a tiny bit of code using 'new Set()'.\
 Combining this with other clean code techniques can lead to some very powerful actions with minimal, yet readable, code.
 ```javascript